mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## What is Spring Boot?

-Spring Boot is an opinionated framework that helps developers build Spring-based applications quickly and easily. **The main goal of Spring Boot** is to quickly create Spring-based applications without requiring developers to write the same boilerplate configuration again and again.
-The key Spring Boot features include:
+Spring Boot is an opinionated framework that helps developers build stand-alone and  production-grade Spring-based applications quickly and easily.

+**The main goal of Spring Boot**

+- Provide a radically faster and widely accessible getting-started experience for all Spring development.

+- Be opinionated out of the box but get out of the way quickly as requirements start to diverge from the defaults.

+- Provide a range of non-functional features that are common to large classes of projects (such as embedded servers, security, metrics, health checks, and externalized configuration).

+- Absolutely no code generation and no requirement for XML configuration.

+**The key features** include:

 - Spring Boot starters, easy dependency management